 takes the user to the AD FS sign-on screen.
 AD FS can identify users either by

 their Active Directory UPN or by their Pre–Windows 2000 logon name

-If the email address used for Cloud Identity, the UPN used by Azure AD,
+If the email address used for Cloud Identity or G Suite, the UPN used by Azure AD,

 and the UPN used by Active Directory all differ, the sequence of sign-on screens

 can easily become confusing for end users.
 In contrast, if all three identifiers